svekeman/ays9/docs/ActorTemplateFiles/Config.md

 ## Events

-An action get be registered as an event handler for an AYS event.
+An action can be registered as an event handler for an AYS event.

 This is done using an `events` section in the `config.yaml` of the template.